- Rapid Reference

 do not place a double-lumen ETT!

-- A double-lumen ETT (with one lumen in each bronchus) sounds neat, but in practice works poorly for the following reasons.
+- A double-lumen ETT (with one lumen in each bronchus) sounds neat, but in practice works poorly for numerous reasons:

 - (a) Placement is tricky.

-- (b) The tube is easily malpositioned (not a very stable airway).
+- (b) The tube is easily malpositioned (it doesn't create a stable airway).

 - (c) It's difficult to perform bronchoscopy through the small lumens.